-Credit cards for the unemployed
+Credit cards for people in low-income groups

-Can I get a credit card if I'm unemployed?
+Can I get a credit card if I have bad credit and unemployed?

 Things to consider if you’re unemployed and need a credit card

 We know that being out of work and having no steady income can be very challenging.
 You should consider: